Float Fishing With Flies: Expert Advice

 Float Fishing With Flies Using A Spinning Reel

-When float fishing with flies on a river I always prefer longer rods of 8 to 12 feet long.
+I always prefer longer rods of 8 to 12 feet long.
 Even when I’m fishing on smaller rivers that are only 10 feet wide I still like rods from 8 to 10 feet long.

 I discuss the best lines for float fishing on my page 5 Best Float Fishing Lines For 2021.

-Best Floats To Use When Float Fishing With Flies
+Best Floats To Use With Flies

 You can use the float to help you detect the bottom and to help you control the speed of the bait which will improve your hookups.
+The right float will also tell you if you are dragging bottom, or tell you if your flies are upriver or downriver.

-I Use different floats in different types of water.
-In shallow and clear water I use the Drennan Loafer float and in medium, to deep water, I use the Raven FM float.
+I use different floats in different types of water.
+In shallow and clear water, I use the Drennan Loafer float, and in medium, to deep water, I use the Raven FM float.

 I discuss the best floats for float fishing on my page 5 Best Centerpin Floats For 2021